Have a term to add?

 terms, phrases, acronyms, & jargon commonly used during Geo4LibCamp.

 Aardvark is the name of the latest version of the GeoBlacklight Metadata Schema.
-Read more at on the OpenGeoMetadata website: https://opengeometadata.org/ogm-aardvark
+Read more on the OpenGeoMetadata website: https://opengeometadata.org/ogm-aardvark

 This term is used broadly to describe adding new items to a collection.
 It is most commonly used in archives and museum terminology, particularly for assigning "accession" numbers to denote when/from where an item was obtained.
 Digital accessioning can include the concept of a re-accession, for when digital items have been updated or corrected in some way and need to be processed again.

 Application Programming Interface.
 Broadly defined, an API is how different software applications can talk to each other and share information.
 In library practice, this usually takes the format of a JSON file URL that can be accessed by a script for harvesting data, metadata, or schema information.

 The current proprietary format used by ArcGIS.
 It contains all elements required for either FGDC or ISO (as well as other profiles).
 It also contains technical information specific to the ArcGIS environment, such as thumbnails.
 Also referred to as ArcGIS 10 metadata.

 ArcGIS Dynamic Map Layer

 REST service that represents vector data (points, lines, and polygons).
 Map image layers are dynamically rendered image tiles.

 REST service that displays vector data (points, lines, and polygons) as individual or collected features.

 A portal that uses the ArcGIS Online platform to allow users to organize and publish their data.
 This platform is very popular with state and local government.